Religion and LGBTQ people: Baháʼí Faith

+The Baháʼí Faith considers same-sex sexual behavior and same-sex marriage to be against God's will.
+Sex is only permitted in a marriage between a man and a woman for Baháʼís.
+Lesbian, gay, and bisexual members who engage in any same-sex sexual behavior are subject to sanctions from the Baha’i administration, including being excluded from community gatherings and denied participation in organizational elections.
+Baháʼís have been discouraged from both promoting or opposing efforts to legalize same-sex marriage.

 The Baháʼí Faith teaches that the only acceptable form of sexual expression is within marriage, and Baháʼí marriage is defined in the religion's texts as exclusively between one man and one woman.
 Baháʼís stress the importance of absolute chastity for any unmarried person, and focus on personal restraint.
-The Universal House of Justice, the elected governing body of the Baháʼí Faith, has stated that "the Faith does not recognize homosexuality as a 'natural' or permanent phenomenon."
+The Universal House of Justice, the elected governing body of the Baháʼí Faith, has stated that "the Faith does not recognize homosexuality as a 'natural' or permanent phenomenon".
 The Universal House of Justice has approved of and encouraged Shoghi Effendi's idea of possible medical treatment.

 However, membership in the Baháʼí community is open to lesbian and gay adherents, who are to be "advised and sympathized with".

 Dharmic religions

 Ardhanarishvara, the androgynous form (half-male and half-female) of the Hindu deity Shiva combined with his consort Parvati.
 Tiruvenkadu, Chola, 11th century CE.

+Among the religions that originated in ancient and medieval India, including Hinduism, Buddhism, Jainism and Sikhism, teachings regarding homosexuality are less clear than among the Abrahamic traditions, and religious authorities voice diverse opinions.
+Sikhism has no specific teachings about homosexuality and the Sikh holy scripture, the Guru Granth Sahib, does not explicitly mention heterosexuality, homosexuality or bisexuality.
+The universal goal of a Sikh is to have no hate or animosity to any person, regardless of factors like race, caste, color, creed or gender.
+Hinduism is diverse, with no supreme governing body, but the majority of swamis opposed same-sex relationships in a 2004 survey, and a minority supported them.
+Ancient religious texts such as the Vedas do not restrict homosexuality and often refer to people of a third gender, who are neither female nor male.
+Some see this third gender as an ancient parallel to lesbian, gay, bisexual, transgender and intersex identities.